 The expansion and transformation of the WSU Spokane Health Science campus is occurring at the same time as calls for state and national reforms in STEM education coupled with the growing urgency to fill the pipeline for health science professions throughout the US.
 By leveraging the rich and diverse outreach, academic and research resources already established at WSU Spokane, the proposed HS-STEM-ER Center is clearly positioned to be a leader in health science STEM education research and reform.
 The mission of the WSU Spokane Health Science STEM Education Research Center (HS-STEM-ER Center) is therefore to coordinate and enhance excellence in health science STEM teaching and learning at WSU, the state, and beyond by providing, supporting, integrating, and disseminating health science STEM education research and related outreach programs and professional activity.
 The vision of the HS-STEM-ER Center is to position WSU Spokane as a leader in K-20 health science STEM education by (1) providing leadership in research, evaluation and practice to advance knowledge about successful health science STEM pipeline, professional development and academic programs; (2) working with health science faculty and with K-12, community college, tribal college, and other public and private sector partners to ensure students are well-prepared to be successful in college and career pathways in the STEM fields related to the health sciences; (3) creating strategies to increase the availability of campus resources to the community at large and to our education partners; and (4) addressing the challenges of diversity by supporting efforts for recruitment and retention of health science STEM students, particularly with regard to traditionally underserved student populations.

-The following are examples of resources ensuring the success of pipeline initiatives and health science STEM education reform through the proposed HS-STEM-ER Center:
+The following are examples of current resources that support pipeline initiatives and health science STEM education reform through the proposed HS-STEM-ER Center:

 The concentration of research, professional and allied health science programs on the WSU Spokane campus creates an environment of interdisciplinary and interprofessional collaboration that builds a foundation for the emergence of innovations leading to evidence-based health science STEM pipeline and education models.